aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 A common use of abstract classes is to implement a **framework** or **template method** design pattern.
 This pattern allows the framework to define the larger behavior, leaving the particulars to the framework developer.

 Suppose we want to create a framework that does some (undefined) processing and writes the results to a file.
-This is a common operation in monitoring applications, where input could be coming from a database, files, event logs, devices, and more.
-It's a great use case for abstract classes.
+This is a common operation in monitoring applications, where input could come from a database, files, event logs, devices, and more.
+It's a perfect use case for abstract classes.

 > Note: We purposely design the abstract class as generic so subclasses can handle potentially any of these cases.